 Slain Missouri KKK leader's wife, stepson charged

-Malissa Ancona is seen in an undated photo provided by the St. Francois County Sheriff's Department.
-Ancona and her son, Paul Edward Jinkerson Jr., the wife and stepson of a Ku Klux Klan leader, were charged Monday, Feb.
-13, 2017, with first-degree murder, tampering with physical evidence and abandonment of a corpse in the death of Frank Ancona in Leadwood, Mo.
+The wife and stepson of a Ku Klux Klan leader found fatally shot next to a river in eastern Missouri were charged in his death Monday.
+Malissa Ann Ancona, 44, and her 24-year-old son, Paul Edward Jinkerson Jr., were charged with first-degree murder, tampering with physical evidence and abandonment of a corpse in the death of Frank Ancona.

 Add your comments below